leinlin/Miku-LuaProfiler/README.md

 <br/>

 ### Purpose
-****Unity** + Lua** script is now most popular I**ncremental Update FrameWork** For Mobile Game In China,But Because that not has a **easy-to-use profiler** cause more cpu usage to lua gc and also more memory usage. so much so that programmers don't know how to optimize their game.then they replace lua code with C# to find the problems,but also more buildin code and less flexibility in operation activity<br>
+**Unity + Lua** script is now most popular incremental update frameWork For mobile game in China , But because that not has an easy-to-use profiler cause more cpu usage to lua gc and also more memory usage . so much so that programmers don't know how to optimize their game .
+Then they replace lua code with C# to find the problems , but also more build code and less flexibility in operation activity .<br>
-so this tool is design to support a **easy-to-use profiler** for unity that help finding battleneck and make your game more fast and stable.
+so this tool is designed to support an **easy-to-use profiler** for unity that help finding battleneck and make your game more fast and stable.

 ##
 If you want to test this project,use administrator mode to run the **link.bat** <br/>